 The best thing about podcasts is that they cover everything under the sun.
-You can find hours of music, fascinating history, amazing science, or delightful fiction.
+You can find hours of music, history, amazing science, or delightful fiction podcasts.
 The same is true of the best podcasts for kids.
 We gathered some of our favorites and broke them down by age, but you might find your elementary school-aged child enjoys the tunes in the preschool list, and teens will definitely enjoy a lot of the content in the other categories as well.
+While you’re here, why not also check out our pick of the best podcasts of 2021?

 Andrew & Polly make music for kids, and their cute and catchy songs show up in their podcast, Ear Snacks.
 The episodes revolve around a theme, with activities for kids — like a scavenger hunt for clocks — and interviews with experts.
 The one about the U.S. Census includes a song about mail, while the decoding bugs episode talks about caterpillars as well as computer coding.

 Thinking up endless stories can put a strain on your creativity, so why not let Story Time take over sometimes?
 The tales are between 10 and 15 minutes, and each has an age rating.
-Many are for 5 and up, but you’ll find some suitable for 3- and 4-year-olds as well.
+Many are for ages five and up, but you’ll find some suitable for three and four-year-olds as well.
 The calming narration makes them perfect for bedtime.

 Music snobs lucked out when some of their favorite musicians became parents and started making kid-friendly songs.
 This podcast is two hours of tunes from the likes of Caspar Babypants, Secret Agent 23 Skidoo, and Recess Monkey.
 Never heard of ‘em?
 You’ll also hear songs from the Walkmen’s Walter Martin, Weezer’s Rivers Cuomo, and They Might Be Giants.